 Upon return to campus, the student will be required to create a short (15-20 min) presentation to share with the rest of the OT program the events and information learned at the meeting.
-This presentation will be scheduled with the instructor of OT 6200.
+This presentation will be scheduled with the program director.